Also I need our payment policy on https://daytonfeet.com/patient-welcome-form/ to be updated to the text below.

 - Medical Records.
 You have a legal right to access your medical records.
 To facilitate this, we are able to provide for you copies of your medical records for a charge.
 There is a service charge of $20.00 plus an additional charge per page.
 All payment is due in full before records will be released.
 You will need to allow us 7-14 working days to prepare the medical records.
 Please contact our medical record department for further details.

 - Forms and Documents.
-Due to administrative cost, it is our policy to charge $20.00 per company for completion of all forms or documents, such as disability applications, FMLA papers, etc. Please allow three to five work days for forms to be completed.
+Due to administrative cost, it is our policy to charge $20.00 per company for completion of all forms or documents, such as disability applications, FMLA papers, etc. Please allow 7-14 business days for forms to be completed.
 All payment is due in full before forms will be released or faxed.

 - Patients under the age of 18.
 It is our policy that, anyone under the age of 18 be accompanied by an adult.
 If the parent or legal guardian is unable to accompany the patient, then we are required by Ohio law, to have written permission for treatment from a parent or legal guardian.
 If we do not have this at time of visit we will be unable to see the patient.
 A permission slip for ongoing care is available in the office or you may send a signed note each time the patient is seen.